rssmith33/Active-Inference-Tutorial-Scripts/README.md

 Supplementary scripts for Step-by-step active inference modelling tutorial

-By Ryan Smith and Chris Whyte
+By Ryan Smith and Christopher Whyte

 Step_by_Step_AI_Guide.m: